tasmota/docs/docs/DeepSleep.md

 To exit, or "reset" deep sleep, temporarily disconnect power and the RTC will be wiped on the next reboot.
 Alternatively, you can define a deep sleep input to temporarily disable deep sleep as described below.

 Please be aware that the minimum deep sleep time is 10 seconds.
-In order for the device to wake itself to perform its function during thedeep sleep cycle, the RST pin must be connected to the D0/GPIO16 pin.
+In order for the device to wake itself to perform its function during the deep sleep cycle, the RST pin must be connected to the D0/GPIO16 pin.
 This is the only pin which can perform this function as the wake-up signal is sent from the RTC through D0/GPIO16 to RST:

 ![](_media/deepsleep_minimal.png)